2024-25 Catalog

 Proposal for the PhD Degree

-In order to formally become a PhD candidate at the University level, the student must prepare a proposal for the dissertation research; this proposal includes a course plan for all courses to be taken during the PhD program.
+To formally become a PhD candidate at the University level, the student must prepare a proposal for the dissertation research.
+This proposal includes a course plan for all courses during the PhD program.
 The proposal is presented to, and approved by, the PhD Committee.
-The student then submits the proposal, signed by the Committee members, to the RCEAS Associate Dean for Research and Operations.
+The student then submits the proposal signed by the Committee members for approval by the college.

 Additional Requirements for the PhD Degree

-Two or more manuscripts must be submitted for (peer-reviewed) journal publication prior to the dissertation defense.
-At least one of these manuscripts must have gone through a first (external) review process.
-A student may petition, with detailed justification, to account for unusual preparation efforts, for example: submittal of a single manuscript to an extraordinarily competitive journal; an unreasonably long review time for a submitted manuscript; and alternate products consistent with the indicators of scholarship in the student’s area of research.
+Two or more manuscripts must be submitted for peer-reviewed journal publication prior to the dissertation defense.
+At least one of these manuscripts must have undergone a first external review process.
+A student may petition, with detailed justification, to account for unusual preparation efforts, for example, the submittal of a single manuscript to an extraordinarily competitive journal, an unreasonably long review time for a submitted manuscript, or alternate products consistent with the indicators of scholarship in the student’s area of research.

 The minimum number of department seminars must have been attended by the student during the course of the PhD program.